t0ster/django_zendesk/readme.txt

 django_zendesk needs to settings.py variables to be implemented:

-ZENDESK_URL     = The URL of your support page, will either be on zendesk.com or your own domain (via a CNAME record) ZENDESK_TOKEN   = The API token you receive from Zendesk
+ZENDESK_URL     = The URL of your support page, will either be on zendesk.com or your own domain (via a CNAME record) ZENDESK_TOKEN   = The authentication token token you receive from Zendesk when setting up remote authentication

 The only other code setup required is pointing a URL at the django_zendesk.views.authorize method, it will look something like: